bullinger-digital/bullinger-auxiliary-scripts/Verschlagwortung/README.md

 | All other topics                       | Soft Union     | One ≥ 60, other ≥ 20  |

 **Outputs:**
-- `merged_topics_ids.csv`: Assigned topic IDs per file
 - `topic_mapping.csv`: English ↔ German ↔ ID topic mapping
+- A csv file with 2 columns: File ID (int) and Topics (str), which is a list of topic IDs mapped in the topic_mapping.csv
-- `gestapelte_zuweisungen_modelle.png`: Stacked bar plot of topic assignments by model
+- (optional) `gestapelte_zuweisungen_modelle.png`: Stacked bar plot of topic assignments by both models

+#### 7. (Optional) Merge new and old annotations
+If new annotations are produced, merge the two csv files together to create the final file
+- `combine_merged_topics_ids_files.py` file1 file2
+- output: `merged_topics_ids.csv`